CWP: Instance complexity weighted channel-wise soft masks for network pruning: Introduction

+Recent dynamic pruning methods consider instance complexity when generating instance-wise subnetworks~\cite{tang2021manifold}.
+The reported results show hard inputs generally require more complex subnetworks to make an accurate prediction.
+Unlike dynamic pruning that generates instance-wise sparsity at run-time~\cite{tang2021manifold,Chen_2019_CVPR,Lin2020Dynamic,Li_2021_CVPR}, static pruning obtains a fixed subnetwork applied to all inputs, and instance complexity may play an important role when determining which filters should be removed.
+However, existing static pruning methods often implicitly assume a uniform contribution of different instances when measuring filter importance, and not yet fully investigate the effects of instance complexity on channel pruning.
+How to incorporate instance complexity into the assessment of filter importance is still an open problem in static network pruning.

-In this paper, we propose an instance \underline{C}omplexity-\underline{A}ware network \underline{P}runing (CAP) method to prune a large pre-trained (baseline) network.
-Similar to related approaches, CAP represents the importance of each filter with a soft mask with value between 0 and 1, and removes the filters with masks close to zero.
-Our method also shows two new features when compared to the existing methods: 1) to model the non-uniform contribution of different samples to filter importance, we define the importance scores of all filters with a weighted sum of sample-specific soft masks, where the weight of each sample is closely related to the complexity of the sample and higher weights are given to hard samples (as shown in Figure~\ref{fig1}); 2) to clearly separate the important filters from redundant ones, we introduce a new regularizer on the soft masks of filters to encourage polarization of the masks, such that a sweet spot can be easily found to divide the filters into two parts with a large margin.
-These specific modeling aspects enable CAP to yield better pruning results than the state-of-the-art (SOTA) methods.
-An illustration of CAP framework is given in Figure~\ref{fig2}.
+In this paper, we propose instance \underline{C}omplexity \underline{W}eighted soft masks for static network \underline{P}runing (CWP) to prune a large pre-trained (baseline) network.
+Similar to related approaches, CWP employs a soft mask with value between 0 and 1 to represent the importance of each filter, and removes the filters with masks close to zero.
+Our method also shows two new features when compared to the existing methods: 1) to model the non-uniform contribution of different inputs to filter importance, we define the importance scores of all filters with a weighted sum of instance-specific soft masks, where the weight of each instance is closely related to the instance complexity and higher weights are given to hard instances (as shown in Figure~\ref{fig1}); 2) to clearly separate the important filters from redundant ones, we introduce a regularizer on the soft masks of filters to encourage polarization of the masks, such that a sweet spot can be easily found to divide the filters into two parts with a large margin between them.
+These new modeling features enable CWP to yield better pruning results than the state-of-the-art (SOTA) methods.
+An illustration of CWP framework is given in Figure~\ref{fig2}.